List of selected works

 Nota was a member of the folklore group Brnensti gajdosi (1988-1995) and participated at the International Folklore Festival in Dijon, France (1989), Izmir, Turkey (1991) and Straznice, Czech Republic (1992).

-During 1991-97, she was a member of the musical workshop at the theater studio "Studio Dum” (The Studio House) led by stage director Eva Talska and composer Milos Stedron.
+During 1991-1997, she was a member of the musical workshop at the theatre studio "Studio Dum” (The Studio House) led by stage director Eva Talska and composer Milos Stedron.

-Nota composed music for theater performances produced by the studio, and participated in two television documentaries about Studio Dum for Czech Television and in the International Theater Festival in Grenoble, France (1993).
+Nota composed music for theatre performances produced by the studio, and participated in two television documentaries about Studio Dum for Czech Television and at the International Theatre Festival in Grenoble, France (1993).

 In 2005, Nota moved to Ankara, Turkey with her (now former) husband.
-Since 2007, she has lived with her daughter Aylin in Vienna where she works as freelance composer, musicologist and publicist.
+Since 2007, she has lived with her daughter Aylin in Vienna where she works as a freelance editor, composer, musicologist and publicist.

-From 2011 to 2014, Nota worked as organist at the Zwinglikirche in Vienna.
-From 2009 until today, she has been working for the publishing house Universal Edition as freelance proofreader.
+From 2011-2014, Nota worked as organist at the Zwinglikirche in Vienna.
+Since 2009, she has been working for the publishing house Universal Edition as freelance editor.

 As a publicist, she writes for music magazines Harmonie, Opus musicum, Hudobne rozhledy and Slovenska hudba.